viewar/documentation/docs/additional_information/hardware.md

 title: Supported Hardware
 ---

 ViewAR applications support both iOS and Android.
-However, depending on the selected tracking solutions, some differences in devices' compatibility might appear.
+However, depending on the selected tracking system, some differences in device compatibility might appear.

 #### ARKit